wso2/docs-choreo-dev/en/developer-docs/docs/consuming-services/manage-application.md

 To address these challenges, use short-lived JWT access tokens and refresh them regularly.
 This reduces the risk of unauthorized access if a token is stolen or leaked.
 Additionally, implementing strong encryption and secure token storage can further enhance JWT-based authentication security.

-By default, the Choreo Developer Portal sets the token lifespan to 15 minutes (900 seconds).
+By default, the {{ product_name }} Developer Portal sets the token lifespan to 15 minutes (900 seconds).
 Application developers can increase this time if necessary, but it is recommended to keep it as short as possible.